hemantasapkota/SwiftStore/README.md

 * Copy ```SwiftStore.xcodeproj``` to your project.
 * Add ```SwiftStore.framework``` to the **Embedded Binaries** secion on the **General** tab of your main target.

+### LevelDB Update ###

+This project has been updated to use the latest version of LevelDB from Google's official repository.
+The integration has been modernized to use XCFramework for better multi-architecture support.
+See [LEVELDB_UPDATE.md](LEVELDB_UPDATE.md) for details.

 ### License ###
 The MIT License (MIT)